 Philosophy of History

-From 1998 to 2012 I worked on the Philosophy of History, first as PhD student and then while lecturing at the Universities of Sheffield, Leeds, and Nottingham.
+From 1998 to 2012 I worked on the Philosophy of History, first as PhD student at the University of Sheffield, and then while lecturing at the Universities of Leeds and Nottingham.
 Selected publications include the following (publisher or journal in brackets):

 - 2008, Paper: Our relations with the past (Philosophia)

-The single paper that best expresses my ideas on the philosophy of history - 2008, Book: The Philosophy of History: an Introduction (Continuum, now Bloomsbury)
+The single paper that best expresses my ideas on the philosophy of history.
+It still gets plenty of interest and citations to this day. - 2008, Book: The Philosophy of History: an Introduction (Continuum, now Bloomsbury)

-I'm proud to say that this is still in print and selling well over a decade on, and I continue to get great feedback from readers - 2010, Paper: Counterfactual reasoning and method in historical geography (Journal of Historical Geography)
+I'm proud to say that this is still in print and selling well nearly two decades on, and I continue to get great feedback from readers - 2010, Paper: Counterfactual reasoning and method in historical geography (Journal of Historical Geography)

-I seemed to spend a lot of time thinking about counterfactuals in the humanities and social sciences; my conclusions are best presented in this paper - 2003, PhD thesis and Book: Competing explanations: exclusion and importance in historical accounts (published 2009 by VDM, now OmniScriptum)
+I seemed to spend a lot of time thinking about counterfactuals in the humanities and social sciences; here are my conclusions - 2003, PhD thesis and Book: Competing explanations: exclusion and importance in historical accounts (published 2009 by VDM, now OmniScriptum)

-The question of how we rank one explanation over another is both interesting and vital; I hope that my PhD research has contributed something to the debate - I published a few reviews that I remain proud of: Aviezer Tucker's 'Our Knowledge of the Past' (2006, Philosophical Books), Jonathan Gorman's 'Historical Judgement' (2011, Mind), and Kerwin Lee Kline's 'From History to Theory' (2012, American Historical Review).
+The question of how we rank one explanation over another is, I think extremely interesting, and also potentially very useful.
+Although far from perfect, I hope that my PhD research has contributed something to the debate. - I published a few reviews that I remain proud of: Aviezer Tucker's 'Our Knowledge of the Past' (2006, Philosophical Books), Jonathan Gorman's 'Historical Judgement' (2011, Mind), and Kerwin Lee Kline's 'From History to Theory' (2012, American Historical Review).